vertica/VerticaPy/CONTRIBUTING.md

 <img src='https://raw.githubusercontent.com/vertica/VerticaPy/master/img/vdf_file.png' width="60%">
 </p>

-You can define any new vDataFrame function after this comment.
+You can define any new vDataFrame method after this comment.
 The same applies to vColumns.

-For any function definition, you should note the type hints for every variable.
+For any method definition, you should note the type hints for every variable.
 For variables of multiple types, use the union operator.

 <p align="center">
 <img src='https://raw.githubusercontent.com/vertica/VerticaPy/master/img/function.png' width="60%">